swanniegit/nightingale-connect/replit.md

   - Updated primary color scheme to match brand identity (teal/green theme - hsl(178, 70%, 38%))
   - Updated page titles, meta descriptions, and documentation to reflect new branding
   - Enhanced visual consistency across all components with new color palette
+- July 09, 2025.
+Successfully prepared platform for GitHub export
+  - Fixed UI tab overflow issues in FAQ modal with responsive design
+  - Resolved git authentication challenges with GitHub integration
+  - Platform is production-ready with all features working and professional branding
+  - Code successfully exported from Replit for GitHub repository deployment